jakub-mrow/nbp-web-api/README.md

 ## General
 This project is a small API, which allows to list basic information about currencies rates against Polish PLN from NBP api, given the abbreviation of the currency and interval of time.

 All data is returned in JSON format.

+To avoid contacting original endpoint I have created a file containing data from 2021-01-01 to 2022-04-10 so that it is not dependent on outer API.
+It is just an example solution which does not cover all the data.

 ## Setup